mathiasvr/betaflight-deciphered/README.md

 ### `iterm_rotation`
 - Default: `OFF`
 - Allowed: `OFF`, `ON`
+- BF Configurator: *I Term Rotation*

+Rotates the current I Term vector properly to other axes as the quad rotates when yawing continuously during rolls and when performing funnels and other tricks.
+This is appreciated by LOS acro pilots.
+For FPV the effect is fairly subtle but can result in somewhat more predictable responses during abrupt stick inputs and while performing tricks.

 ### `iterm_relax`
 - Default: `RP`
 - Allowed: `OFF`, `RP`, `RPY`, `RP_INC`, `RPY_INC`
+- BF Configurator: *I Term Relax: Axes*

+TODO: Limits the accumulation of I Term when fast movements happen.
+This helps specially to reduce the bounceback at the end of rolls and other fast movements.
+You can choose the axes in which this is active, and if the fast movement is detectd using the Gyro or the Setpoint (stick).

 ### `iterm_relax_type`
 - Default: `SETPOINT`
 - Allowed: `GYRO`, `SETPOINT`
+- BF Configurator: *I Term Relax: Type*

 ### `iterm_relax_cutoff`
 - Default: `20`
 - Range: `1` - `100`
+- BF Configurator: *I Term Relax: Cutoff*

 ### `iterm_windup`
 - Default: `100`